ab1hi2shek/BookmarkAIBackend/README.md

 ## Installation

 1. Clone the repository.
-2. Set up a Firebase Firestore project.
-3. Download the Firebase Admin SDK private key and save it as `firebase-key.json`.
+3. Download the Firebase Admin SDK private key and save it as `credentials/credentials/firebase-adminsdk.json`.
+If downloaded file have different name, either rename to `firebase-adminsdk.json` or change path of credentials in `app.py` file.
 4. Install dependencies:

 ```bash